Once transactions are extracted from a source file, there are several things you can do to manipulate them:

 There is also an additional Split Name column for the IIF files.
 Set the Output format as the first thing.

-The next thing is this control - 'Show Dates as', which defines how dates are shown inside the application.
+Look for 'Show Dates as' on the Settings-Main tab, which defines how dates are shown inside the application.
 In your source file, like a CSV file or PDF file dates could be in a different date format.

 They could be in date/months/year format, they could be just months/day format, and it's not how you expect to see dates usually inside, let's say Quickbooks or other financial application, so, it could be quite confusing if dates are not shown in an expected format.
 So, this control defines, that dates regardless of how they are presented in the input file, they will be shown always the same way inside the application.

 Checkboxes define if a transaction will be included in the Output.
 If you want all transactions to be included - make sure all of them have checkboxes checked off.

 If you want some transactions excluded - just exclude once you don't want to.

 You can use this header of checkboxes to quickly check or uncheck all transactions.